stevechungytc303-cloud/Solidworks-Controlled-Stacking-Robot/README.md

 ## Robot Info
 ![Robotic Arm](SolidworksControlledStackingRobotImage.png)
-- **Gearboxes**: Three custom-designed 1:25 cycloidal gearboxes that provide high torque and compact form factor
+- **Gearboxes**: Three custom-designed 1:25 cycloidal gearboxes that provide 8.5 Nm of torque and compact form factor
 - **Payload Capacity**: Can lift and move objects up to 1.5kg within a 40cm radius using a vacuum suction mechanism for reliable pick-and-place operations
 - **Kinematics**: Uses inverse kinematics to calculate joint angles for reaching target positions in coordinate system